Moving Day 1906: Nos. 9, 15 and 21 Arney Road, Remuera

 The Bamford House at No.15 was built for Edwin Bamford (1846-1928), [5, 6] solicitor and the Registrar of Deeds and District Land Registrar for the Auckland district, and wife Harriette (nee Batham) (1849-1924), by their son architect Noel Bamford (1881-1932).

-Bamford family lore says it was the first house that Noel designed after coming back from working with eminent Edwardian architect Sir Edwin Lutyens in England, in 1906.
+Early photographs would suggest that Bamford House was the first of the three houses built, around 1902-3.
+However Bamford family lore says it was the first house that Noel designed after coming back from working with eminent Edwardian architect Sir Edwin Lutyens in England, in 1906.
 Noel Bamford went on to design, with Hector Pierce, Neligan House in Parnell for the Anglican Bishop of Auckland (1910), and Remuera’s ill-fated Coolangatta (1911).

-Although the actual date of the build cannot be ascertained, Edwin is recorded on the Electoral Roll as living in Remuera from 1905, prior to that in Canterbury and Hawkes Bay, and latterly in Wellington as the Register General of Lands.
+Edwin is recorded on the Electoral Roll as living in Remuera from 1905, prior to that in Canterbury and Hawkes Bay, and latterly in Wellington as the Register General of Lands.
 He retired in 1911.
 Wises NZ Post Office Directories have him still in Arney Road until 1926.
 By 1933 merchant Walter A Donald (1890-1975) was the owner of the house.

 The plantation-style homestead once dominated a large land-holding on top of the ridge of Arney Road.
 In 2016 No.15 was extensively renovated for sale, by Icecream entrepreneur Diane Foreman’s Emerald Group.

-Twyford, at No. 21 was built c1900 by adventurer and businessman Samuel Earl Vaile (1829-1913).[9, 10] Samuel established Samuel Vaile and Sons, Queen Street land and estate agents, and was the first honorary life member of the Auckland Chamber of Commerce.
+Twyford, at No. 21 was built c1904 by adventurer and businessman Samuel Earl Vaile (1829-1913).[9, 10] Samuel established Samuel Vaile and Sons, Queen Street land and estate agents, and was the first honorary life member of the Auckland Chamber of Commerce.
 Previously living in Karangahape Road, he and his wife Sarah Ann (nee Earle) (1842-1917) appear on the electoral rolls in Arney Road from 1905.

 After their parents death the two unmarried daughters Annie Blanche (1870-1930) and Evelyn Constance (1884-1961) (2) remained in the house until the early 1940s.
 Thereafter the house was owned by land agent Gordon Vaile (1918-1986) and his wife Evelyn Catherine (nee Thompson) (-1966).
 Gordon was the great nephew of Samuel Vaile.
 By 1969 Gordon was living in Onehunga, although the electoral rolls indicated a Evelyn C Vaile at 21 Arney Road until 1981.